WhySooooFurious/Ultimate-Sideloading-Guide/README.md

 ### Using a VPN
-This will not work with the WhySooooFurious Configuration Profile!
+This will not work with the WSF Configuration Profile!

 So you want to use a VPN with the DNS blocker, Follow the steps below and you should be able to use your VPN normally and on-demand, I still do not recommend using a VPN with the DNS, You should know how to configure your VPN's DNS server yourself as there are different steps for each VPN app.